kiringodhwani/RustCheatSheet/README.md

 mod front_of_house;
 ```

-- Move the contents of the `hosting` module into a different file...
+3. <ins>AFTER 2:</ins> Move the contents of the `hosting` module into a different file...
 So, we have...

 <img width="201" alt="Image" src="https://github.com/user-attachments/assets/bc128981-b708-4614-9220-06cd16d055d7" />